johnBamp/Wearable-Ai-Assistant/README.md

 # Wearable-Ai-Assistant
-I used an esp32, rasperry pi, &amp; a adafruit tft to create an wearble lai-assistant powered by chat GPT (Davinci-03)
+I used an esp32, rasperry pi, &amp; and a adafruit tft to create an wearble ai-assistant powered by chat GPT (Davinci-03)

+# Instructions